fireship-io/fireship.io/hugo/content/snippets/firestore-automated-backups.md

 ## Firestore Backup Github Action

-Now, we're ready to create the Github Action to run this job.
+Create the Github Action to run the export job on a schedule.

 ### Workflow

-The workflow below use a cron schedule to run the export once per day at midnight.
+The workflow below uses a cron schedule to run the export once per day at midnight.
 GCP has an official action that handles the [setup for gcloud](https://github.com/GoogleCloudPlatform/github-actions/blob/master/setup-gcloud/README.md).

 {{< file "yaml" ".github/workflows/backup.yaml" >}}
 ```yaml